 Another exciting thing to do during your stay is to visit the private lagoon of the “Turtle Sanctuary” at Le Meridien Bora Bora Resort.
 This sanctuary is not a zoo but a place for the turtles to recover from any injuries they may have encountered over the course of their lifetime.
 Similar to the one found in Key West.
 After they have recovered, they are set free back to Mother Nature, unless they are unable to live in the wild.

-✦ In Bora Bora, We Rented A Bicycle and Rode Around the Island
+✦ Rent A Bicycle and Ride Around the Island

 Yet another great alternative to snorkeling or scuba diving is the Private Bora Bora Lagoon Fishing Tour.
 You can get a real look at the Bora Bora lagoon and colorful marine life, and maybe even catch a few fish!

-There are a lot of companies offering cruises around the islands on their catamarans.
-Once on board, they find the perfect spot for you to go swimming or snorkeling.
+There are a lot of companies offering cruises around the islands on their catamarans as something to do.
+Once onboard, they find the perfect spot for you to go swimming or snorkeling.
 The captains know the island very well and usually take you around to different snorkeling spots.